Lyuba (mammoth): Subsequent study

 The mummified calf weighed 50 kg (110 lb), was 85 centimeters (33.5 in.) high and measured 130 centimeters (51 in.) from trunk to tail, roughly the same size as a large dog.
-Studies of her teeth indicate she was born in spring following a gestation similar in length to that of a modern elephant.
+Studies of her teeth indicate she was born in the spring following a gestation similar in length to that of a modern elephant.

 At the time of discovery, the calf was remarkably well-preserved; her eyes and trunk were intact and some fur remained on her body.
 Lyuba's organs and skin are in perfect condition.
 The mammoth was transferred to Jikei University School of Medicine in Japan for further study, including computer tomography scans.
 Additional scans were conducted at the GE Healthcare Institute in Waukesha, Wisconsin and at the Nondestructive Evaluation Laboratory of Ford Motor Company in Livonia, Michigan.
 Lyuba is believed to have suffocated by inhaling mud as she struggled while bogged down in deep mud in the bed of a river which her herd was crossing.

 Following death, her body may have been colonized by lactic acid-producing bacteria, which "pickled" her, preserving the mammoth in a nearly pristine state.
 Her skin and organs are intact, and scientists were able to identify milk from her mother in her stomach, and fecal matter in her intestine.
-The fecal matter may have been eaten by Lyuba to promote development of the intestinal microbial assemblage necessary for digestion of vegetation.
+The fecal matter may have been eaten by Lyuba to promote the development of the intestinal microbial assemblage necessary for the digestion of vegetation.
 Lyuba appears to have been healthy at the time of her death.
 By examining Lyuba's teeth, researchers hope to gain insight into what caused Ice Age mammals, including the mammoths, to become extinct 4,500–4,000 years ago.
 CT scans taken of Lyuba have provided new information and indicate that the mammoth died when she inhaled mud and choked to death.

 Lyuba's permanent home is the Shemanovskiy Museum and Exhibition Center in Salekhard, Russia.

 Lyuba was the subject of a 2009 documentary Waking the Baby Mammoth by the National Geographic Channel and of a 2011 children's book by Christopher Sloan, Baby Mammoth Mummy: Frozen in Time: A Prehistoric Animal's Journey into the 21st Century.